 Yellow Ribbon University

-Cal Lutheran will fund tuition and fee expenses that exceed what is covered by the Post-9/11 GI Bill.
+As a participating institution in the Yellow Ribbon Program, Cal Lutheran will fund tuition and fee expenses that exceed what is covered by the Post-9/11 GI Bill.

 The Yellow Ribbon Program was established by the Post-9/11 Veterans Educational Assistance Act of 2008.
 This program allows colleges and universities to voluntarily enter into an agreement with the VA to fund tuition and fee expenses that exceed the benefits payable under the Post-9/11 GI Bill.

-Veterans entitled to the Post 9/11 GI Bill at the maximum benefit rate, as determined by service requirements, or their designated transferees may receive this funding.
+- Veterans entitled to the Post 9/11 GI Bill at the maximum benefit rate, as determined by service requirements, or their designated transferees may receive this funding.

-Yellow Ribbon is available on a first come first serve basis for qualified students.
+- Yellow Ribbon is available on a first come first serve basis for qualified students.
 Cal Lutheran accepts an unlimited number of eligible students.

 - You must submit your Certificate of Eligibility along with a copy of DD-214 or Transfer of Entitlement Letter. to be eligible.

 For further information or questions regarding your financial aid package or the Yellow Ribbon Program, please email email@example.com.